SoftInstigate/restheart-website/learn/configure-security.md

-The DbIdentityManager shipped with RESTHeart (class is *org.restheart.security.impl.DbIdentityManager*) authenticates users defined in a mongodb collection.
+The DbIdentityManager shipped with RESTHeart (class is *org.restheart.security.impl.DbIdentityManager*) authenticates users defined in a MongoDb collection.

 To use the DbIdentityManager, set the **idm** section of the yaml configuration file as follows: